-- The proposal does not include research activities which destroy human embryos, including for the procurement of stem cells37; this means that only research activities involving hESC in culture can receive Community funds; - The applicants have taken into account the legislation, regulations, ethical rules and/or codes of conduct in place in the country(ies) where the research using hESC is to take place - The donor(s)' express, written and informed consent was provided freely, in accordance with national legislation prior to the procurement of the cells; - The human embryos used for the procurement of stem cells result from medically-assisted in vitro fertilisation designed to induce pregnancy, and were no longer to be used for that purpose.
+- the proposal does not include research activities which plan to destroy human embryos, including for the procurement of stem cells (1); this means that only research activities involving hESC in culture can receive Union funds, - the applicants have taken into account the legislation, regulations, ethical rules and/or codes of conduct in place in the country(ies) where the research using hESC is to take place, - the donor(s)' express, written and informed consent was provided freely, in accordance with national legislation prior to the procurement of the cells, - the human embryos used for the procurement of stem cells result from medically-assisted in vitro fertilisation designed to induce pregnancy, and were no longer to be used for that purpose.
 The measures to protect personal data and privacy of donor(s), including genetic data, are in place during the procurement and for any use thereafter.
-Researchers must accordingly present all data in such a way as to ensure donor anonymity;
+Researchers must accordingly present all data in such a way as to ensure donor anonymity, - the conditions of donation are adequate, and namely that no pressure was put on the donor(s) at any stage, that no financial inducement was offered to donation for research at any stage and that the infertility treatment and research activities were kept appropriately separate.